janlaguer/AcheronObs/Readme.md

 - python AcheronObs.py
 - java -jar acheron_overlay.jar

-You need to create a 'config.json' file, see AcheronObs.py to see what's needed in this file.
+**You need to create a 'config.json' file, see AcheronObs.py to see what's needed in this file.
-Don't forget to install the requirements listed in AcheronObs.py.
+Don't forget to install the required libraries listed in AcheronObs.py aswell as Tesseract OCR.**

 You can access the HUD at localhost:PORT/overlay and the Dashboard at localhost:PORT/dashboard.
+Default port is 6543.

 It requires OBS Virtual Cam.
-Launch OBS and start the camera before AcheronObs.
+Launch OBS, add Virtual Cam filter to the game capture and start the camera before AcheronObs.

+It requires the second observer to stand in a black corner of the map to work accurately.

 ## More screenshots